 - 1. Create desired InvisaPC Connection. - 2.
 Add a DKM Switch under Boxilla -> DKM -> Switches. - 3.
-Create a Virtual CPU on the DKM JavaTool (named the same name as the InvisaPC Connection).
-Physically attach this to the InvisaPC Receiver.
-When the DKM CON is then connected to the VirtualCPU, the connection name will be picked up and the InvisaPC leg of the connection will be set up.
+Create a Virtual CPU on the DKM JavaTool (named the same name as the Emerald/InvisaPC Connection).
+Physically attach this to the Emerald/InvisaPC Receiver.
+When the DKM CON is then connected to the VirtualCPU, the connection name will be picked up and the Emerald/InvisaPC leg of the connection will be set up.

-10.2 STEPS TO CREATE AND MANAGE VCPU CONNECTIONS ON THE UTILITY
+12.2 STEPS TO CREATE AND MANAGE VCPU CONNECTIONS ON THE UTILITY

-Assumed: You have the desired InvisaPC connection setup.
+Assumed: You have the desired Emerald/InvisaPC connection setup.

-Open the Java Tool and select "Activate Online Configuration," which is the 6th button in from the left in DKM FX Tool 3.4.3.0.81.
+Open the Java Tool and select "Activate Online Configuration," which is found in the toolbar of the DKM FX Tool.
 Select Yes when you are asked to confirm.
 NOTE: The screen you see depends on the version of the DKM Java Tool used.

-FIGURE 67.
+FIGURE 12-1.
 JAVA TOOL SCREEN